adamcbrewer/modus-operandi/javascript.md

 #### Human-Readable

+> Don't be complex just for the sake of complexity.

 At the risk of being overly verbose, this actually reduces the need for comments and code explanations.
 From experience, it flows really nicely and is a lot easier to grasp at first glance, especially when returning to old code.

 ```js
 var doublePageFunctionalityEnabled = this.$pageImages.length === 2;

 if (doublePageFunctionalityEnabled) {
     // code
 }